Gamer2020/PokemonGameEditor/README.md

 Issues
 =================
-Ability editor crashes on Linux.
+Ability editor crashes on open.

-Battle Frontier Editor crashes on Linux.
+Battle Frontier Editor crashes on open.

 Running added programs on Linux not implemented yet.